annaparlak/annaparlak.github.io/research.md

 * veering triangulations
 * mapping class groups

-#### If you are interested in the list of my papers and preprints choose the 'Papers' tab in the top menu bar.
+#### The list of my papers and preprints is available under the 'Papers' tab in the top menu bar.

 ## Research description